nylas/exchangelib/README.rst

 Here is a simple example that inserts, retrieves and deletes calendar items in an Exchange calendar::

-    from exchangelib import DELEGATE, services
+    from exchangelib import DELEGATE
+    from exchangelib.account import Account
     from exchangelib.configuration import Configuration
-    from exchangelib.account import Account
     from exchangelib.ewsdatetime import EWSDateTime, EWSTimeZone
     from exchangelib.folders import CalendarItem
+    from exchangelib.services import IdOnly

     year, month, day = 2016, 3, 20
     tz = EWSTimeZone.timezone('Europe/Copenhagen')

+    # Build a list of calendar items
     calendar_items = []
     for hour in range(7, 17):
         calendar_items.append(CalendarItem(